How to Revoke a Will

 Destroy the Old Will

-A common way to revoke a will is to destroy it utterly.
-You can burn it, tear it, or shred it to pieces, so long as you intend to destroy the will.
-This applies to whether you actually destroy it, or whether someone else destroys it, at your request, and in your presence.
+A common way to revoke a will is to destroy the legal document physically.
+Burning, tearing, or shredding can do the trick.
+This applies whether you destroy the will or someone else destroys it at your request and in your presence.

-Again, state statutes will define how a will may be revoked.
-Some states allow revocation by destruction when the testator “tears, cancels, obliterates, or destroys the will with the intention of revoking it.”
-This often does not include handwritten marks in the margins of a will, or where, for example, a testator draws an “X” through some of the pages of a will.
-Thus, a court may treat an improperly destroyed will as if the will had not been changed.
+This often does not include handwritten marks in the margins of a will or where, for example, a testator draws an "X" through some of the pages.
+Thus, a court may treat an improperly destroyed will as if you had not changed the will.

-You may consider destroying an old will entirely regardless of any other method of revocation involved.
-Multiple wills often result in confusion and the total destruction of a prior will can help prevent debates about which document accurately reflects your wishes.
+Multiple wills can often confuse.
+Destroying a prior will can help prevent debates about which document accurately reflects your final wishes.

 Make a New Will

-Perhaps one of the easiest ways you can revoke a will by simply creating a new will.
-The new will should be properly executed and reflect language that states your desire to revoke all prior wills, such as “I hereby revoke any and all old Wills that I have previously made.”
-You can even use one of our state-specific forms to help you get started.
+One of the easiest ways to revoke a will is simply creating a new one.
+The new will should be properly executed.
+Your new will should reflect language that states your desire to revoke all prior wills.
+A statement such as “I hereby revoke any and all old wills that I have previously made" can help clarify your intentions.
+You can use one of FindLaw's state-specific forms to help you get started.

 Make Changes to an Existing Will

-A testator can revoke a will by making changes to parts of an existing will.
-The newly-amended will, now called a “codicil”, has the effect of creating a new will because it can change key aspects of an existing will, including new beneficiaries and property designations.
+A testator can revoke a will by changing parts of an existing will.
+The newly amended will, now called a “codicil," creates a new will by operation of law.
+A codicil can change key aspects of an existing will, including new beneficiaries and property designations.

 Get Professional Legal Help Revoking Your Will